pokeclicker/pokeclicker-wiki/data/Berries/Hondew.md

 | [[File:Aguav.png\|32px]] [[Berries/Aguav]]    | 00:05:50      | 00:03:47                              | 00:02:35                                 |

 ### Acquisition
-Hondew Berries can be obtained from the following dungeons.
+Hondew Berries can be obtained from the [[Towns/Friend Safari]] and from the following dungeon.

 | Location	                        | Region | Tier	    |
 | :---:                             | :---:     | :---:         |